Mule Mushroomimg: Hunting “Aeyer Schweumli” from the Saddle

 My mom used to point them out to us as kids.
 We’d be walking through the forest in western North Carolina and she’d point down at an orange mushroom and say, “Lueg.
 As Aeyer Schweumli”.
 “Lueg” means “look” in Swiss German, her native language.
 Aeyer Schweumli is what she used to call chanterelles. *

 My brother Christian recalls a whole different side to my mom’s mushroom picking.
-She’d, “sample an unknown mushroom to see if it was poisonous.
+As he remembers it, she’d, “sample an unknown mushroom to see if it was poisonous.
 Just nibble a tiny sliver, then spit it out.
 She would never say what constitutes a poisonous mushroom in terms of taste, So did she know what she was doing?
 Was it all bluff to impress the kids?
 We’ll never know.
 But it wasn’t mushrooms that did her in.“

 After she picked an Aeyer Schweumli, she’d stick it in her pocket, carry it home and cook what remained of the mushroom for supper.
 Often it was just mushroom shards.
 My mom was a vigorous walker.